 Recommended Reading: B2B Influencer Marketing: Your 2021 Guide To Success [+ 3 Examples]

-Keep this in mind as you set your ROI and evaluate your influencers’ performance
+Keep this in mind as you set your ROI and evaluate your influencers’ performance.

 Recap

+Influencer marketing is now an integral piece in the marketing mix: 90% of brands believe it works, and 72% say the “quality of customers from influencer marketing campaigns is better than other marketing types.”
+However, understanding how an influencer impacts your marketing campaign is vital.
+Every business that employs influencer marketing needs a measurement strategy for tracking influencer marketing campaign performance and ROI.
 Accurately measuring influencer marketing also goes a long way in establishing trust between your business and the influencers you engage.
 It shows that your business is reaching out with realistic expectations and a thoughtful marketing strategy instead of asking for the moon.

-Popular Pays Brings Analytics Data and Performance Into One Platform
+From Popular Pays Brings Analytics Data and Performance Into One Platform

-Popular Pays brings all your influencer marketing data into a single platform so you can quickly assess performance, identify top-performing content, and invest your marketing dollars with confidence.
+Having access to reliable analytics is crucial to calculating any marketing campaign’s ROI, and influencer marketing is no exception.
+From Popular Pays brings all your influencer marketing data into a single platform so you can quickly assess performance, identify top-performing content, and invest your marketing dollars with confidence.
 Even better, you can use our influencer search tool to find the perfect partner from a selection of over 60,000 creators.
+Request a demo From Popular Pays to launch powerful, trackable influencer campaigns now.